Like any other market, the insurance market comprises of sellers, buyers and middlemen.

 - Insurance Consultants – Regulations exist for those who wish to call themselves brokers.
 Many of the persons acting as intermediaries without registering under the relevant legislation (The insurance Act) may refer to themselves as consultants.

-- Tied Agents – tied agents can only advise on products offered their host company.
+- Tied Agents – tied agents can only advise on products offered by their host company.

 - Home service representatives – industrial life offices employ representatives to call at the homes of policy holders to collect premium and pay claims.